MHHamdan/agentic-ai-use-cases/README.md

-# Agentic AI Use Cases: A Learning Journey
+# Replace the content with the full README we prepared# Agentic AI Use Cases: A Learning Journey

 ## Project Overview
 This repository documents my daily learning journey in mastering Agentic AI tools, frameworks, and algorithms.
 Each day, I implement a new use case, tool, or method related to agentic AI development, with guidance from Claude AI.
 The goal is to build a comprehensive portfolio of practical implementations that demonstrate the capabilities and applications of autonomous AI agents.